Who is the most popular team in the EPL?

 Despite the fact that “third-party ownership”, or TPO, of players has been banned in England since 2006, there have been several “suspect” instances that this may have been violated.
-However, it seems that things are being shaken up even more, what with the latest news about Chelsea allegedly investing in the third-partner ownership fund called Burnaby Investments, which is reportedly responsible for buying and hocking players at Sporting Lisbon and other clubs.
+However, it seems that things are being shaken up even more, what with the latest news about Chelsea allegedly investing in the third-partner ownership fund called Burnaby Investments, which is reportedly responsible for buying and hocking players at Sporting Lisbon and other clubs, with all that money they just need to relax and go play roulette online.
 Granted, Burnaby does not have any stakes in players currently playing in England, but this could actually set a precedent.
 The lack of action on the Premier League’s part on Chelsea’s involvement is quite telling, don’t you think?

 Latest English Premier League News